MSCI-245-342/lab-hw-basicbooks/instructions.md

 ```
 Book.all.limit(2)
 ```
-To ask the Movie model for all of the movies.
+To ask the Book model for all of the books.
 Notice how this is turned into SQL for you: `SELECT "books".* FROM "books" LIMIT $1  [["LIMIT", 2]]`.

 To find the book with an id of 1, do:
 ```